Gorzog / Projects

 Using the socket

-If you are using a Rasberry Pi WH (With GPIO headers):
+If you are using a Raspberry Pi WH (With GPIO headers):

-1. Connect the rasberry pi to the socket of the display
+1. Connect the raspberry pi to the socket of the display.

 How to install the software